 Production-viable databases are not built overnight and existing deployments with large-scale customers provide assurance that enterprise features have been tested and are in use.

 Kinetica is the first ever database built from the ground up to harness the parallel processing power of the GPU and many core devices using vectorized memory structures and SIMD processing.
-Kinetica was built to meet the needs of the US Army Intelligence and Security Command—to track and analyze terrorist and other national security threats in real time.
-Product development began in 2009, and the solution was put into production within the US Army INSCOM in 2012.
-It’s literally battle tested.
+Kinetica was designed to track and analyze terrorist and other national security threats in real time, vying to meet the needs of US Army Intelligence: product development began in 2009.

 More recently Kinetica has been put into use with companies such as USPS, GSK, PG&E, ScotiaBank and a range of other financial, retail, and logistics companies.

 SQL support is the lingua-franca of relational databases as it drives integration across an enterprise’s IT stack and enables business users, analysts, developers, data scientists, DBAs, and system architects to leverage existing skills to access and analyze data.